0800 DECIDE

 What happens for an early medical abortion by phone?

-DECIDE's early medical abortion (EMA) by phone service is provided by The Women's Clinic (Magma Healthcare).
+DECIDE's early medical abortion (EMA) by phone service is provided by The Women's Clinic.

-You'll have a phone appointment at a time that suits you.
+You'll have a phone appointment with a nurse at a time that suits you.

-We'll explain medical abortion, any risks, and take a medical history from you to make sure that medical abortion treatment is suitable for you.
+The nurse will explain the medical abortion process, outline the risks, and take a medical and social history from you to make sure that medical abortion treatment is suitable for you.

-We'll organise blood tests and any other investigations that you need.
+We'll organise blood tests and any other investigations/tests that you need.

 Tell the doctor or nurse: